-As The New York Times reported in 2011, research suggests peppermint oil is an effective method in managing irritable bowel syndrome (IBS) symptoms — which can include abdominal pain and bloating.
+reported in 2011, research suggests peppermint oil is an effective method in managing irritable bowel syndrome ( The New York Times IBS) symptoms — which can include abdominal pain and bloating.
 Further, the National Center for Complementary and Integrative Health ( NCCIH) says, "Peppermint oil has been used topically for tension headaches and a limited amount of evidence suggests that it might be helpful for this purpose."
 While you should still consult with your doc first, consider using peppermint essential oil if you have IBS, chronic headaches, or even muscle aches.
 2 Rosehip Oil

 Arthritis Research U.K. says rosehip oil contains polyphenols (antioxidants) and anthocyanins (the dark blue pigment of many foods and plants), which can help reduce inflammation and joint pain, making it an effective essential oil for managing pain.
 According to Healthline, "The anti-inflammatory benefits of rosehip oil may make it a good option for people who cannot take nonsteroidal anti-inflammatory drugs (NSAIDs), or other pain medicines."
 3 Lavender Oil Dan Kitwood/Getty Images News/Getty Images

 While essential oils won't cure chronic pain or muscle aches, they are yet another tool you can use to improve your overall health and wellbeing.
 Just be sure to check in with your doctor, to dilute your essential oils when necessary, and enjoy.

 Get Even More From Bustle — Sign Up For The Newsletter